centrahq/api-documentation/pages/06.plugins/06.adyen-drop-in/docs.md

 The `Notification URL` is used for the Server Communication from Adyen.

+[notice-box=alert]
-[notice-box=warning]You should set a Server communication URL for each Merchant Account you have.
-Make sure you have selected a Merchant Account in Adyen before you add it on the "Server Communication"-page.[/notice-box]
+You should set a Server communication URL for each Merchant Account you have.
+Make sure you have selected a Merchant Account in Adyen before you add it on the "Server Communication"-page.
+[/notice-box]

 ![adyen-drop-in-merchant.png](adyen-drop-in-merchant.png)